Mrityunjay243/dollar_bot/README.md

 ## Code Coverage

 Code coverage is part of the build.
-Every time new code is pushed to the repository, the build is run, and along with it, code coverage is computed.
+Every time new code is pushed to the repository, the build is run, and code coverage is computed along with it.
 This can be viewed by selecting the build, and then choosing the codecov pop-up on hover.

-Locally, we use the coverage package in python for code coverage.
-The commands to check code coverage in python are as follows:
+Locally, we use the coverage package in Python for code coverage.
+The commands to check code coverage in Python are as follows:

 ```
 coverage run -m pytest test/